 If you’re an asthma sufferer, you likely need at least one inhaler to keep your symptoms in check – or maybe even two different types.
 Commonly, those afflicted with asthma will have both a blue and a brown inhaler.
 Whilst the colours can vary, the purpose of the chemical compounds contained therein differ dependent on the particular inhaler.

 The formulation in inhalers isn’t actually all drug – it will also contain a propellant, as well as small quantities of stabilising compounds.
-The propellants used were formerly chlorofluorocarbons (CFCs), but due to concerns about their destructive effect on the ozone layer, these were replaced with hydrofluoroalkanes (HFAs) in the 1990s.
+The propellants used were formerly chlorofluorocarbons (CFCs), but due to concerns about their destructive effect on the ozone layer, these started to be replaced with hydrofluoroalkanes (HFAs) in the 1990s (though they were not completely phased out from manufacturing until 2012)*.
 This replacement had an unexpected beneficial effect, in that, for budesonide, it decreased the size of the liquid particles in the mist produced on spraying the inhaler.
 This fact alone caused the effectiveness of the drug budesonide to increase by a factor of 2.6.

 Broadly speaking, drugs for asthma can be split into two types: relievers, and preventers.
 The purpose of each is fairly self-explanatory: relievers are used for the relief of asthma symptoms when they become apparent, whilst the preventers are used to help stop these symptoms appearing in the first place.
 Different chemical compounds are required depending on which of the two results we want to accomplish.